h0ethan04/average_location_file_based/README.md

 requirements:
-- requires Python 3.11 or newer to be installed on your device (https://www.python.org/downloads/)
+- ~~requires Python 3.11 or newer to be installed on your device (https://www.python.org/downloads/)~~ no longer a requirement because I bundled the files into an exe

 file format:
 - lines can either be blank, contain ONLY a valid address, contain ONLY the word "center" or contain ONLY the word "location" followed by a colon